 With the creation of ARRs, FTRs no longer serve their original function of providing firm transmission customers the financial equivalent of physically firm transmission service.
-FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy.
+FTR Holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR Holders do not have the right to revenue adequacy.

 As a result of the creation of ARRs and other changes to the design, the current ARR/FTR design does not serve as an efficient way to ensure that load receives the rights to all the congestion revenues and has the ability to receive the auction revenues associated with all the potential congestion revenues.
-Total ARR and self scheduled FTR revenue offset only 63.8 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 14/15 planning period.
-For the 15/16 planning period, ARRs and self scheduled FTRs offset 86.5 percent of total congestion costs.
-For the first 10 months of the 16/17 planning period, ARRs and self scheduled FTRs offset 92.4 percent of total congestion costs.
+Total ARR and self scheduled FTR revenue offset only 63.8, 86.5 and 98.1 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014/2015, 2015/2016 and 2016/2017 planning periods.

+As of the 2017/2018 planning period, balancing congestion and M2M payments are assigned to load, rather than to FTR holders.
+Under the new allocation of balancing congestion and M2M payments, for the first four months of the 2017/2018 planning period, ARRs and self scheduled FTRs offset 79.7 percent of total congestion costs.

-Load should never be required to subsidize payments to FTR holders, regardless of the reason.
-Such subsidies have been suggested repeatedly.6 One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
-This approach would ignore the fact that loads must pay both day-ahead and balancing congestion and that congestion is defined, in an accounting sense, to equal the sum of day ahead and balancing congestion.
-To eliminate balancing congestion from the FTR revenue calculation would require load to pay twice for congestion.
-Load would have to continue paying for the physical transmission system, would have to continue paying in excess of generator revenues and not have balancing congestion included in the calculation of congestion in order to increase the payout to holders of FTRs who are not loads and who therefore did not receive an allocation of ARRs.
-In other words, load would have to continue providing all the funding of FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR holders.
+Load should never be required to subsidize payments to FTR Holders, regardless of the reason.
+Such subsidies have been suggested repeatedly.6 The FERC order of September 15, 2016, introduced a subsidy to FTR Holders at the expense of ARR holders.7 The order requires PJM to ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
+This approach ignores the fact that loads must pay both day-ahead and balancing congestion and that congestion is defined, in an accounting sense, to equal the sum of day ahead and balancing congestion.
+Eliminating balancing congestion from the FTR revenue calculation requires load to pay twice for congestion.
+Load will have to continue paying for the physical transmission system, will have to continue paying in excess of generator revenues and load will not have balancing congestion included in the calculation of congestion in order to increase the payout to holders of FTRs who are not loads and who therefore did not receive an allocation of ARRs.
+In other words, load will have to continue providing all the funding of FTRs, while payments to FTR Holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR Holders.